Sweet flag

 Acorus calamus, commonly called Sweet flag or Calamus root, is a wetland herb native to Asia and Europe.
 It thrives in marshy areas and features distinctive sword-like leaves.

 The root adds a spicy, bitter note to smoking blends.
-Sweet flag contains beta-asarone, a compound linked to potential health risks with regular use.1
+Note that Sweet flag contains beta-asarone, a compound linked to potential health risks with regular use.1

 Common name(s): Sweet flag, beewort, bitter pepper root, flag root, gladdon, myrtle flag, myrtle grass, myrtle sedge, pine root, rat root, sea sedge, sweet cane, sweet cinna, sweet grass, sweet myrtle, sweet rush, sweet sedge